starburstgem/starburst/README.md

 Find out more about [scheduling announcements](#scheduling) and [targeting them to specific users](#targeting).

 ## Scheduling announcements
+<a name="scheduling"></a>

 You can schedule annoucements as follows:

-start_delivering_on - Do not deliver thsi announcement until this date. stop_delivering_on - Do not show this announcement to anyone after this date, not even to users who have seen the message before but not acknowledged it.
+`start_delivering_at` - Do not deliver this announcement until this date.
+`stop_delivering_at` - Do not show this announcement to anyone after this date, not even to users who have seen the message before but not acknowledged it.

+	Announcement.create(:start_delivering_at => Date.today, :stop_delivering_at => Date.today + 10.days)

 ## Targeting announcements
+<a name="targeting"></a>

-You can target annoucnements to particular users by setting the limit_to_users option.
+You can target announcements to particular users by setting the `limit_to_users` option.

-MORE ON THE HASH HERE
+The code below targets the announcement to users with a `subscription` field equal to `gold`.

+	Announcement.create(:limit_to_users => [
+		{
+			:field => "subscription",
+			:value => "gold"
+		}
+		],
+		:body => '<a href="/upgrade">Upgrade to platinum</a> and save 10% with coupon code XYZ!'
+	)

+### Advanced configuration

+## Current user

+Most Rails authentication libraries (like Devise and Clearance) place the current user into the `current_user` method.
+If your authenticaiton library uses a different method, create an initializer for Starburst at `config/initializers/starburst.rb` and add the text below, replacing `current_user` with the name of the equivalent method in your authentication library.

+	Starburst.configuration do |config|
+		config.current_user_method  = "current_user"
+	end

+## Targeting by methods rather than fields

+With targeting, you can limit which users will see a particular announcement.
+Out of the box, Starburst allows you to limit by fields in the database.
+However, your User model may have methods that don't directly map to database fields.

+For instance, your User model might have an instance method `free?` that returns `true` if the user is on a free plan and `false` if they are on a paid plan.
+The actual field in the database may be called something different.

+You can target based on methods that are not in the database, but you must specify those methods in a Starburst initializer.
+Create an initializer for Starburst at `config/initializers/starburst.rb` and add the text below:

+	Starburst.configuration do |config|
+		config.user_instance_methods  = ["free?"]
+	end

+`user_instance_methods` is an array, so you can specify more than one method.
+All of the methods will be available for [targeting](#targeting), as if they were fields.

 ## Roadmap

 * Administrative interface for adding and editing announcements
+* Target annoucements with operators other than `=` (ex. users created after a certain date)
 * Easy way to get an archive of messages for a particular user
 * Convenience methods to see which messages a particular user has and hasn't read
 * Stats on how many messages are unread, read, and dismissed